PalmCityDataset/palmcity/README.md

 ## 📜 License

-PalmCity is released for research and academic use according to the terms described in:
+PalmCity is released for research and academic use.

-`LICENSE.md`

-Users must review and accept the dataset license before redistribution or commercial use.

-Please note that the license governing the **dataset** and the license governing the **source code / utilities** may be different.

 ---